irbraun/oats/README.md

 # OATS: Ontology Annotation and Text Similarity

 ### Description
 This is a python package created to provide methods for generating and working with gene networks constructed by determining similarity between strings of text associated with genes.
-However, several submodules of the package generalize to working with text descriptions and constructed related networks for data from any domain.
+However, several submodules of the package generalize to working with text descriptions and constructing related networks for data from any domain.
 Specifically, this package provides methods with the following uses:

 1. Preprocessing, cleaning, and organizing text descriptions (of any length).
 2. Preprocessing, cleaning, and organizing datasets of gene names and accessions.